herman-interficie/nextV2/README.md

 Lastly, you want to pass the id to the Server Action so you can update the right record in your database.
 You cannot pass the id as an argument like so:

 Instead, you can pass id to the Server Action using JS bind.
 This will ensure that any values passed to the Server Action are encoded.

+Capitulo 13

+In the previous chapter, you learned how to mutate data using Server Actions.
+Let's see how you can handle errors gracefully using JavaScript's try/catch statements and Next.js APIs for uncaught exceptions.

+Note how redirect is being called outside of the try/catch block.
+This is because redirect works by throwing an error, which would be caught by the catch block.
+To avoid this, you can call redirect after try/catch. redirect would only be reachable if try is successful.

+We're gracefully handling these errors by catching the database issue, and returning a helpful message from our Server Action.

+What happens if there is an uncaught exception in your action?
+We can simulate this by manually throwing an error.
+For example, in the deleteInvoice action, throw an error at the top of the function: